lvanmoorsel/evaluation-guide/content/evaluation-guide/04 What-is-mendix (what-is-mendix).md

 Mendix is a low-code platform for delivering enterprise applications.
 The Mendix Platform covers the entire lifecycle of an application, from the initial idea to developing, deploying, operating, and evolving the application.

-This is a brief overview of Mendix capabilities:

-* Agile requirements management
+With Mendix you can accelarate every step of your app life cycle.

+{{% todo %}}[**Add ALM slide/image**]{{% /todo %}}

+**Ideate**

-  * Sprint and story management
-    * Integrated feedback management via embedded feedback widgets that enable end-users to provide instant feedback directly within an application
-    * A closed feedback loop enables the development team to quickly resolve queries from the business, facilitating rapid iteration
+The first step of the Application Lifecycle Management process is Ideation.
+The Mendix Developer Portal enables a *new approach to solve problems* and facilitates [agile requirements management](../app-lifecycle/agile-requirements-management) of your app development.
+With capabilities as sprint and story management and integrated feedback management via embedded feedback widgets that enable end-users to provide instant feedback directly within an application.
+The closed feedback loop enables the development team to quickly resolve queries from the business, facilitating rapid iteration.

-    * Built-in app validation with instant app sharing can further enhance collaboration
-* Application development
-    * Visual modeling languages for all the aspects of a business application
-      * Web and mobile UI, data, logic, integration, and security
-    * Version management and team collaboration with a built-in Team Server
-    * Consistency checks to prevent technical errors in the application with real-time error checking
-    * Visual debugging
-* Automated Testing and CI/CD
-    * {{% todo %}}[**Needs to be finished**]{{% /todo %}}
-* Application deployment
+The value of collaboration is strengthened through the Mendix Platform’s support for Agile reqirements management.
+Learn about the Agile tools built into Mendix that will help you to manage your projects and teams effectively from day one.

+**Develop**

+The next step is to developer your application and *convert ideas into app logic*.
+Mendix uses visual modeling languages for all the aspects of a business application and is designed for a variety of users, while providing powerful capabilities to developers for their day-to-day work.
+Read section [Developing in Mendix](app-lifecycle/developing-in-mendix) to discover all these capabilities.

+**Test**

+The Mendix Platform provides development teams with an extensive toolset with extension points to set up effective quality assurance with efficient test automation.
+In the section [Test Automation & Quality Assurance](/app-lifecycle/test-automation-qa), you will learn more about capabilities how Mendix *automatically checks for consistancy* to prevent technical errors in the application with real-time error checking, visual debugging, Automated Testing and CI/CD.

+The Mendix Platform contains an integrated automated quality governance tool called Application Quality Monitor (AQM), which *monitors the quality during operation*.
+AQM offers a dashboard that provides instant insight into the quality of the application models that you are building and provides insight on the right granularity of apps and microservices.

+**Deploy**

-    * The ability to deploy with one click to any cloud environment directly from Mendix's app modeling environment enables developers with any background to bring applications to their users
+Mendix provides all the cloud deployment options you need and is fully optimized for compatibility with the latest cloud platforms and technologies.
+Running and deploying your Mendix app is easy, fast, and flexible.
+The ability to deploy with one click *to any cloud environment or on-premise* directly from Mendix's app modeling environment enables developers with any background to bring applications to their users.
+Read more in the [Deplopyment](/app-capabilities/deployment) section about why cloud technology is at the core of the Mendix Platform.

-    * Multi-cloud deployment options
-* Application monitoring
-    * Monitoring & alerts
-    	* {{% todo %}}[**Needs to be finished**]{{% /todo %}}
-* Portfolio management
+**Control**

-    	* {{% todo %}}[**Do we have enough capabilities to mention this?**]{{% /todo %}}
+{{% todo %}}[**FINISH**]{{% /todo %}}

 # 2 Who Uses Mendix?